 We’ve put together a list of some of our all-time favorite travel essentials.
 I’ll update this list as needed.
 Feel free to comment and/or send recommendations if you have any favorites to add!

 Full Disclosure: We may receive a commission from some products linked in this list (at NO additional cost to you).
+As an Amazon Associate, The Miles Genie earns a commission from qualifying purchases.

 Protect your wine with Wineskins